Roald Dahl Whoppsy-Whiffling Joke Book

 Roald Dahl's Whoppsy-Whiffling Joke Book is a collection of hundreds of great jokes that would make even the Trunchbull laugh!
 Inspired by Roald Dahl's wonderful world, these gigglesome gags are guaranteed to raise a chuckle from human beans young and old.

-CONTENT NOTE: The jokes in this book may cause reader to become the embodiment of the crying-laughing emoji.
-Side effects include but are not limited to stomach pains, tears of joy, falling off chairs, and flailing.
+READER BEWARE: The jokes in this book may cause you to become the embodiment of the crying-laughing emoji.
+Side effects include, but are not limited to, stomach pain, tears of joy, falling off chairs, and flailing.

 Author